MikeAvgeros/code-with-mike/README.md

   - ### **Heroku Deployment**

-    The project is deployed on Heroku, directly from the master branch via GitHub.
+    The project is deployed on Heroku, directly from the master branch via Github.
 I am using PostgreSQL database to store my data.
 I am using S3 bucket cloud service on AWS to host my media files.
+The static files are being served using Whitenoise.
+No CDN was used, however, I am using compression (gzip and Brotli formats) and caching to improve performance and loading speeds.

     The following steps were taken to complete the deployment process.

-    - I created an account on Heroku
+    - Logged into my account on [Heroku](https://www.heroku.com/), entered a unique name for the application and chose the region closest to me.

     - Created Pipfile and Pipfile.lock, to allow Heroku to detect this project as a python 3 app and install all required dependencies and libraries.